fanpu/website/_posts/2022-12-31-latex-tips.markdown

 expressions can be caught at compile-time.

 ### Common Mistakes, and How To Fix Them
-In this section, we take a look at common mistakes that people make, and how they can be avoided or fixed.
+In the following section, we take a look at common mistakes that people make, and how they can be avoided or fixed.
+We cover style mistakes first, since the ideas behind them are more general.
+All the screenshotted examples come from peer-reviewed papers that have been published to top conferences, so they are definitely very common mistakes and you shouldn't feel bad for making them.
+The important thing is that you are aware of them now so that your style will gradually improve over time.

+### Style Mistakes

 #### Paired Delimiters
 Parenthesis, brackets, and pipes are examples of delimiters that are used to mark the start